PayPal NVP API Basics

 The Name-Value Pair (NVP) API provides parameter-based association between the request and response fields of a message and their values.
 The request message is sent from your website by the API, and a response message is returned by PayPal using a client-server model in which your site is a client of the PayPal server.
 Name-Value Pair (NVP) describes the format of the request and response messages that you send to and receive from the PayPal API.
 An example of a name-value pair is

-Value is the information that you are passing to or receiving from the PayPal API, such as,
+<Value> is the information that you pass to or receive from the PayPal API, such as,

 Note: The PayFlow API also uses name-value pairs to provide parameter-based association between request and response fields of a message and their values; however, the PayFlow API is not the same as the NVP API; for more information about the PayFlow API, see the Payflow Gateway Developer Guide and Reference.

-The PayPal API uses a client-server model in which your website is a client of the PayPal server.
+The PayPal API uses a client-server model.
+Your website is a client of the PayPal server.

 A page on your website initiates an action on a PayPal API server by sending a request to the server.
 The PayPal server responds with a confirmation that the requested action was taken or indicates that an error occurred.
 The response might also contain additional information related to the request.
 The following diagram shows the basic request-response mechanism.

-For example, you might want to obtain the buyer's shipping address from PayPal.
-You can initiate a request specifying an API operation to obtain buyer details.
+For example, you might want to get the customer's shipping address from PayPal.
+You can initiate an API request to get customer details.
 The response from the PayPal API server contains information about whether the request was successful.
 If the operation succeeds, the response contains the requested information.
-In this case, the response contains the buyer's shipping address.
+In this case, the response contains the customer's shipping address.
 If the operation fails, the response contains one or more error messages.

-To perform a PayPal NVP API operation, you send an NVP-formatted request to a PayPal NVP server and interpret the response.
+To complete a PayPal NVP API operation, send an NVP-formatted request to a PayPal NVP server and interpret the response.

-In the following diagram, your website generates a request.
-The request is executed on a PayPal server and the response is returned to your site.
+In this diagram, your website generates a request.
+The request runs on a PayPal server and the response is returned to your site.